dieterich-lab/rp-bp/docs/usage-instructions.md

 #### Periodicity and offset options
 * [`use_fixed_lengths`].
-If this variable is present in the config file with any value, then the estimated  periodic read lengths and offsets will not be used.
+If this variable is present in the config file with any value (even something like "no" or "null" or "false"), then the estimated  periodic read lengths and offsets will not be used.
 Instead, fixed values given by `lengths` and `offsets` (below) will be used.

 * [`lengths`].
 A list of read lengths which will be used for creating the profiles if the `use_fixed_lengths` option is given.
 Presumably, these are lengths that have periodic metagene profiles.